IMPORTANT:

 where:

-is an expression whose value is assigned to theproperty_i
+value_iis an expression whose value is assigned to theproperty_i.

 Note